Dedalum/yrku/nlpservices/README.md

 ## TODO

-- add logger and add more error checks, warnings
+- add logger and more error checks, warnings
 - deploy with Nginx, Gunicorn (instead of using the development Flask server)

 ### Ideas and improvements